Late summer viewing 2014, part one

 Zombie apocalypse as multi-cultural goof: Kill Zombie

-Kill Zombie (2012), on the other hand, is unlikely to remembered for long.
+Kill Zombie (2012), on the other hand, is unlikely to be remembered for long.
 The idea of a Dutch zombie movie piqued my interest, and the low-budget production values are pretty good.
 But the movie is satisfied to play riffs on overly familiar genre tropes.
 A mix of horror and comedy, it trots out an endless stream of cliches to little ultimate effect.
 Ruben Fleischer’s Zombieland (2009), which I just re-watched, at least has a talented cast (headed by Jesse Eisenberg and Woody Harrelson) to help its too-knowing dissection of the genre cliches, which end up merely mocking rather than rethinking those familiar tropes.

 The Suspect (2013)